bluz71/bluz71.github.io/_posts/2018-06-12-digital-privacy-tips.md

 not even the [FBI is able to gain access](https://arstechnica.com/tech-policy/2016/10/fbi-demands-signal-user-data-but-theres-not-much-to-hand-over).

+Note, both sender and recipient need the Signl application to be installed.

-Android users can make Signal their default SMS application, and one by one convince the friends to also adopt Signal.
+Android users can also make Signal their default SMS application, and one by one convince the friends to also adopt Signal on their device.
 One such inducement to change is that [SMS is not a secure or private technology](https://www.rokacom.com/are-text-messages-encrypted).

 The Signal application also supports [dissappearing